Behta Hajipur: Connectivity and Transportation Facilities

 Behta Hazipur can be reached by road, rail, and air.
 By road.
 The town has a halt railway station (Code: BHHZ) through which many passenger trains pass at regular intervals daily.
 By road, Behta Hazipur is well connected to the capital city of Delhi as well as other cities in Uttar Pradesh, including Noida, Hapur, Modinagar, Bulandshahr, Meerut, Saharanpur, Haridwar, etc. A large number of people commute from here to Delhi, Noida, Greater Noida, and Gurgaon every day for work.
 The nearest metro station, Johri Enclave is around 2.5 km away.
 The town is roughly 34 km and 8 km away from Indira Gandhi International Airport and Hindon Airport, respectively.

 Religion

 While Hindu and Islam are the main religions of Behta Hazipur, Sikhs, Jains, and Christians also reside in the town.
-Hindi and urdu are the major languages, spoken here.
 The town is dotted with many temples and mosques, including Purana Shiv Mandir, Arya Samaj Mandir, Sanatan Mandir, Purnagiri Mandir, Siddh Baba Mandir, and Guru Gorakhnath Mandir.